Rogers Communications: National Hockey League

 Under a sub-licensing agreement with Rogers, Quebecor Media holds national French-language rights to the NHL, with all coverage airing on its specialty channel TVA Sports.
 TVA Sports' flagship broadcasts on Saturday nights focus primarily on the Montreal Canadiens.

 Rogers sought to increase the prominence of NHL content on digital platforms by re-launching the NHL's digital out-of-market sports package GameCentre Live as Rogers NHL GameCentre Live, adding the ability to stream all of Rogers' national NHL telecasts, along with in-market streaming of regional games for teams whose regional rights are held by Sportsnet.
 GamePlus—an additional mode featuring alternate camera angles intended for a second screen experience, such as angles focusing on certain players, net and referee cameras, and a Skycam in selected venues, was also added exclusively for GameCentre Live subscribers who are subscribed to Rogers' cable, internet, or wireless services.

 In the lead-up to the 2014–15 season, Rogers began to promote its networks as the new home of the NHL through a multi-platform advertising campaign; the campaign featured advertising and cross-promotions across Rogers' properties, such as The Shopping Channel, which began to feature presentations of NHL merchandise, and its parenting magazine Today's Parent, which began to feature hockey-themed stories in its issues.
 On May 28, 2014, Rogers announced a six-year sponsorship deal with Scotiabank, which saw the bank become the title sponsor for Wednesday Night Hockey and Hockey Day in Canada, and become a sponsor for other segments and initiatives throughout Rogers' NHL coverage.

 On October 6, 2014, Rogers and NHL began their media sales venture in which Rogers will lead all Canadian national NHL media sales across its owned and operated broadcast and digital platforms as well as ad sales for League-owned digital assets in Canada.

 Rogers Bank

 Rogers Bank (Banque Rogers) is a Canadian financial services company wholly owned by Rogers Communications.
 Rogers applied to the Minister of Finance under the Bank Act for permission to establish a Schedule I bank (a domestic bank that may accept deposits) in summer 2011.
 At launch, Rogers Bank offered a Rogers-branded credit card targeted at existing customers.
-A companion card branded for Rogers subsidiary Fido was introduced in 2016., but is no longer accepting new applications.
-The bank offers two categories of credit card to Canadians: Rogers Red Mastercard and Rogers Red World Elite Mastercard.
+A companion card branded for Rogers subsidiary Fido was introduced in 2016, but is no longer accepting new applications.
+The bank offers four credit card tiers to Canadians: the Rogers Red Mastercard, Rogers Red World Mastercard, Rogers Red World Elite Mastercard, and Rogers Red World Legend Mastercard.
+It also offers the Rogers Red World Elite Business Mastercard for self-employed individuals and business owners.